 That tutorial used a very simple base image exported right out of SketchUp.
 The workflow is easy to implement and is especially useful if you are not comfortable setting up night scenes and lighting in an external render engine such as Kerkythea or V-Ray.
 However, that same workflow is equally useful with more complex and developed scenes, and this latest post is my attempt prove it.
 As I was working on the previous post, I realized the daytime scene could easily be shifted into a night scene to generate a more compelling image.
 Everybody likes a good night illustration, but they also tend to be the most intimidating to master.
-1. The Art of Rendering: 4 Unique Approaches to Architectural Visualization.
+1. The first step is to get rid of some layers in the original daytime scene that don’t belong in the night scene.
+The Art of Rendering: 4 Unique Approaches to Architectural Visualization.
 Rafal Barnas is the founder of UNIQUE VISION STUDIO.

 Architizer is pleased to present a selection of these guides written by some of the world’s best rendering artists.
 Keeping on the trail we took in the previous installment of this series, "A Photographic Approach to Architectural Visualization", we will check how these effects can be transported into the world of real-time, more specifically with Unreal Engine as the champion of game engines making their way into the realm of ArchViz.
 To present this case, let's take a trip down memory lane starting at the point that sparked it all for me and for the ArchViz community at large as well.
 Here, Lasse Rode of Berlin-based studio xoio takes Unreal Engine for a good spin as he strives for photorealism using a real-time tool.
 He does this with his great-looking, and mostly white, Berlin Flat scene as seen on the forums.

 Introduction This has changed rapidly.
-The Berlin Flat.
 The Art of Rendering: A Photographic Approach to Architectural Visualization.
 Ronen Bekerman is an industry leader in Architectural Visualization who hosts in-depth tutorials on his specialist blog.